Authentic Cairo: 15 Hidden Gems My Family Taught Me to Love (Beyond the Pyramids)

 How to explore the cafés:

-It is this atmosphere that vibrates in the pages of Lucette Lagnado's The Man in the White Sharkskin Suit.
-Today, the somewhat faded grandeur of these buildings contrasts fascinatingly with the chaotic energy of the streets, filled with shops, old cinemas, and incessant traffic.
+Today, the faded grandeur of these buildings contrasts with the chaotic energy of the streets, filled with shops, old cinemas, and incessant traffic.

 For me, it's impossible not to think of the echoes of that dreamed-of Cairo, so far removed from the frenetic hustle and bustle that dominates today.
-Here, nostalgia and contemporary life meet at every corner, as if past and present still compete for space under the same light of the Nile.

 How to Explore Downtown Cairo (Wust el-Balad):